 Clinical studies suggest that chromium supplements may be helpful for the following conditions:

-Researchers have studied the effects of chromium supplements for type 2 diabetes for many years.
-While some clinical studies have found no benefit, other clinical studies have reported that chromium supplements may reduce blood sugar levels as well as the amount of insulin people with diabetes need.
+For many years, researchers have studied the effects of chromium supplements for type 2 diabetes.
+While some clinical studies found no benefit, other clinical studies reported that chromium supplements may reduce blood sugar levels, as well as the amount of insulin people with diabetes need.

-Another double-blind, placebo-controlled study looked at a combination of chromium and biotin.
+Another well-designed study looked at a combination of chromium and biotin.
 Half the people in the study took chromium picolinate and biotin, and the other half took placebo.
 Those who took chromium and biotin had better fasting glucose levels as well as HbA1c values.

 One study found that women who have diabetes as a result of being pregnant improved their blood sugar control when they took chromium.